Plasma Physics Seminar

 2535 Engineering Hall

-Speaker: Professor Jan Egedal, MIT
+Speaker: Professor Jan Egedal, Massachusetts Institute of Technology

 "Magnetic Reconnection in Plasmas; a Celestial Phenomenon in the Laboratory"